Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Turn Order Checklist

-- ☐ Roll dice
+- Roll dice

-- ☐ Collect resources (all players)
+- Collect resources

 Common Beginner Mistakes

-- Building settlements without roads — New settlements must connect to your road network
+- Building settlements without connecting roads

 Part 9: Strategy Tips for New Players